 Season fish with a ½ teaspoon of blackened seasoning on each side.
 In a large skillet, heat to medium-high heat and add oil.
 Wait until pan is almost smoking hot and add fish to pan.

-Slice fish into “sticks” about length size of the tortillas, gather taco toppings and begin plating tacos topping with creamy remoulade sauce.
+Slice fish into “sticks” about the length of the tortillas, then gather taco toppings and begin plating tacos topping with creamy remoulade sauce.
+Finally, enjoy!

 Ingredients